 ‘Becoming a Wildlife Conservation Research Intern with ALERT has been the most real and fulfilling thing I have ever done with my life.
 I have spent every day with lions ranging from four weeks old to 16 years old and, due to this, I have got to know personalities and characteristics of individual lions, as well as social hierarchies within enclosures and the Ngamo release site.
 I've collected a wide range of data including social, behavioural and hunting data, along with mane assessments and group dynamics.

 The experience of being an intern through ALERT has left marks on my memory, on my consciousness and on my heart.
-I've taken so much experience and knowledge home with me and hopefully I have left something good in return.’
+I've taken so much experience and knowledge home with me and hopefully I have left something good in return.
+Like they say ‘A bad day in Africa is still better than a good day at home!’
+It sounds corny, but I have found my passion.’

 Dabwiso Sakala (pictured below) interned in Wildlife Conservation Research.
 He is now part of ALERT’s research team in Livingstone